-The 5.1-mile round trip hike travels between Observatory Campground and Palomar Observatory, crossing a pleasant mountain woodland with valley views along the way.
+The 5.1-mile hike travels between Observatory Campground and Palomar Observatory, crossing a pleasant mountain woodland with valley views along the way.

 |Indian Flats Trail|

-This easy half-mile round trip hike from Indian Flats Campground explores seasonal pools in the East Fork of the San Luis Rey River.
+This easy half-mile hike from Indian Flats Campground explores seasonal pools in the East Fork of the San Luis Rey River.

 |More hikes in Southern California|

 Explore more trails in Orange, Riverside, San Bernardino, and San Diego counties.